Local help in Ayrshire

 What most people actually want from computer support is not a call centre and a ticket number.
 It is one local person who knows their stuff, picks up when things go wrong, quotes fairly and fixes the problem properly.
 That is what I do, and I have done it in Ayrshire since I was a teenager.

-This is the main service page if you are not sure whether the real issue is your computer, your Wi-Fi, your printer, your email or something else entirely.
-Tell me what is happening and I will work out what the actual problem is — and quote the fix before I start.
+If you are not sure whether the real issue is your computer, your Wi-Fi, your printer, your email or something else entirely, start here.
+Tell me what is happening and I will work out the actual problem — then quote the fix before I start.

 The best computer support is not flashy.
 It is boring in the best way: the laptop just works, the printer prints, the Wi-Fi reaches the bedroom, the email opens, the video call connects.
 When something breaks, you want one trusted person who can diagnose it properly and fix it without drama.